-We really hoped to join them but work commitments got in the way of a fun weekend, so they’ve kindly shared details of the trip with us.
-Thanks guys, over to you…
+We had hoped to join them but work commitments got in the way of a fun weekend, so they’ve kindly shared some details of the trip with us.
+Thanks guys, over to you!

 It’s also a great spot for families.
 The facilities include a playground for the kids and we were pleased to find no restriction on bikes around the site, which is always good for two lively boys.

 The location, just a five-minute walk into Moreton, is a treat.
 The picturesque town, with an abundance of shops, pubs, restaurants is well worth a wonder.

 A world heritage site, this monumental country house and gardens, is pretty jaw-dropping.